Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 Why Join How2Recycle?

 - Demonstrate leadership and promote consumer responsibility on recycling.
 Consumers continue to think highly of companies using How2Recycle because they are making the extra effort to instruct and show transparency.
+Participating companies can display the How2Recycle membership logo (shown to the right) to indicate their participation in the How2Recycle Label Program and their commitment to facilitating recycling.

 - Be part of a pre-competitive labeling system that follows the Federal Trade Commission Green Guides.